GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 1. `cd /install/community-edition-setup`
 1. Run `python3  post-setup-add-components.py -addscim`

+## About API endpoints

+Throughout this document, you will notice endpoints are prefixed with path `/identity/restv1/`.
+This is valid for CE installations.
+If you are in a containers-based environment, use `/scim/restv1/` instead.

 ## API Protection

 Clearly, this API must not be anonymously accessed.
 However, the basic SCIM standard does not define a specific mechanism to prevent unauthorized requests to endpoints.
 There are just a few guidelines in section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) concerned with authentication and authorization.